Majorana string simulation of nonequilibrium dynamics in two-dimensional lattice fermion systems: Additional experiments and complementary analyses

 We benchmark $2$D simulations with Majorana propagation on a $3\times 3$ lattice.
 We consider an antiferromagnetic checkerboard Fock state, with a hole at the center.
-Fig.~\ref{fig:3x3holecenter} and \ref{fig:3x3holetr} show the time-dependent probability of finding a hole on the central and corner sites, respectively.
+Fig.~\ref{fig:3x3holecenter} and \ref{fig:3x3holetr} show the time-dependent probability of finding a hole on the central and corner sites, respectively, where we observe that for more accurate $S,\varepsilon$ the MP results approach the ED results.